moneroguides/1x03-using-moneo-as-money/script.md

-# Getting to Grips with Monero - Using monero as Money
+# Getting to Grips with Monero - Using Monero as Money

 ## PREREQUISITES